 The goal of the Work Release program is to prepare offenders for their release back into the community, helps to reinforce and maintain good work habits, and allows them to continue to provide for their family and/or work to pay fees.
-During the fiscal year the facility collected \$33,610 from offenders participating in the program to help offset the costs of their incarceration.
-During 2019-2020 there were 4 offenders removed from the program for disciplinary violations.
+During the fiscal year the facility collected \$22,130 from offenders participating in the program to help offset the costs of their incarceration.
+During 2020-2021 there was 1 offender removed from the program for disciplinary violations.